Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 - The traditional IRA, created as part of the Employee Retirement Income and Security Act of 1974

-You can roll retirement assets into a gold traditional IRA or into a gold Roth IRA.
+You can roll retirement assets into a traditional gold IRA or into a gold Roth IRA.

-As we mention, traditional IRAs provide tax-deferred growth, but withdrawals/distributions are taxed at ordinary income rates.
+Traditional IRAs provide tax-deferred growth, but withdrawals/distributions are taxed at ordinary income rates.

 But rolling traditional IRA, 401(k), or other tax-deferred account types into a Roth gold IRA is a little more complex.